synthco/4-pythonic-squad/README.md

 **How to Use**

-We are developing a program which would be able to predict air alarms for 12 next hours for any region(“oblast”-“область”) in Ukraine.
+We are developing an app which would be able to predict air alarms for 12 next hours for any region(“oblast”-“область”) in Ukraine.
 It would base it’s predictions on the historical data and forecasts from ISW(Institute for the Study of War), alarms APIs and Visual Crossing.
+Under the hood of app we have XGBoost model for the predictions.

 Make sure you have done (one of these) points to start it:
 * create a SaaS system via AWS tools.